Published on: 01 March 2018 in Industry

 In light of recent industry revelations about abuse and sexual harassment, it’s been good to see the BBC get ahead of the curve on another situation that’s potentially open to abuse: the work-related insurance medical and associated forms.

-Drawing on her own experiences and anecdotal evidence from both male and female colleagues, director Delyth Thomas has been campaigning on this issue for many years.
-Here she encourages members to think about what is and isn’t acceptable and also explains why things may finally be improving.
+One of our members has been campaigning on this issue for the last few years, drawing on personal experiences and anecdotal evidence from both male and female colleagues.
+Here that member encourages other directors to think about what is and isn’t acceptable and explains why things may finally be improving.

 Have you read the small print that can permit insurers to access and retain your entire medical records?
 Can you remember and list your every single visit to a doctor, the problem, diagnosis and treatment in the last five years/ever?